Skip to main content

 Description

 Going beyond implementation, there is a need to instil a sense of belonging towards these spaces, enabling people to overcome behavioural barriers and utilize these spaces to their complete potential.
-Activating these spaces through regular programming of events can help to sustain continuous usage of public spaces by target user groups i.e. caregivers and young children and foster community-led support systems for caregivers.
+Activating these spaces through regular programming of events can help to sustain continuous usage of public spaces by target user groups i.e. caregivers and young children, and foster community led support systems for caregivers.
+At Vigyan Nagar, regular activation events were conducted to target observed behaviours such as lack of father’s participation in caregiving and lack of parent-child interaction.
+Activities such as storytelling, nature-based art, and sensory play have transformed the park into a vibrant public space for young children and their parents and is slowly encouraging more parent-child interactions.

 Institutionalisation